elastic/cloud-on-k8s/docs/design/reuse_pvc_scenarios.md

 1. Cordon the node
 1. Evict or delete the pods

-### Considered options
+## Considered options

 ### Option 1 : Add a finalizer to the PVC

 A PVC that is used by a pod will not be deleted immediately because of a finalizer set by the scheduler.
-We can add our own finalizer to create a new pod, migrate the data and delete the pod.
+We can add our own finalizer to :
+1. Create a new pod
+1. Migrate the data and delete the pod.
 Once the pod has been deleted the PVC can be deleted by K8S.

 ### Option 2 : handle PVC deletion with an annotation